 Building credit as a teenager can also help qualify you for more affordable student loans and other lines of credit that you may need access to in the future.

-Getting your parents to sign you on their utility bill is a great way to build credit.
+Getting your parents to sign you on their utility bill is a great way to build good credit.
 If the payments are made monthly, you can easily increase your payment history, which is the largest single factor in determining your credit score.

-Student Credit Cards
+Student Credit Cards to Build Credit

-Student cards are specifically designed for younger users to learn how to properly utilize their line of credit.
+Student credit cards are specifically designed for younger users to learn how to properly utilize their line of credit.
 Companies such as Discover, Chase, and Bank of America offer credit cards that are specifically tailored to young college students.

 Typically, you need to be over the age of 18 to apply for a card.
 These cards may carry a low credit limit (amount of credit available to spend), but they can help boost your credit so you can apply for credit cards with larger spending limits.

 Authorized Users on Credit Cards